CIS700-Procedural-Graphics/Final-Project/README.md

 The rocks were originally going to be instances of one geometry, but creating seperate meshes did not slow down the simulation and instancing does not work (see rain section above).
 The geometries are icosahedron and dodecahedrons with flat shading for a "blocky" effect.
 The rocks are randomly placed along the camera spline, and then moved to the edges of the canyon so that my little boat does not run into them.
 Essentially, the rock's position is incrementally increased or decreased in the X or Z direction until the value in the spline texture falls below a certain threshold.

 ### Boat
 The addition of the boat has little procedural meaning.
 I added it because the scene felt empty.
-Its movement and rotation mimics the camera's.
+Its movement and rotation mimic the camera's.

 ### Music
 I did not like the effect the music frequency had in my scene.
 I set the frequency of the perlin noise to the music frequency, but I found the effect to be to inconsistent and jarring in the sky and the water.
 I also used the music to pulse the rocks.
 Did not like that either because the scene is calm and soothing and the frequencies are just not.